surma/surma.dev/content/things/portrait-mode.md

 <figcaption>Rays that enter the lens parallel to the lens axis will intersect the focal point.<br>(Orange points are interactive!)</figcaption>
 </figure>

-Since we are talking about thin lenses here, the reverse works as well: Rays that enter the lens by crossing the focal point when exit the lens parallel to the lens axis.
-This rule is surprisingly powerful and was my main tool while working all of this out.
+The reverse works as well: Rays that enter the lens by crossing the focal point when exit the lens parallel to the lens axis.
+This rule is surprisingly powerful and will allow us to figure a whole lot of interesting facts.

-Light in real life is barely ever parallel, but rather radiating out into all directions from a light source.
-Let’s imagine we have a point light that sends light rays into all directions, and we put it on one side of our lens.
-Where would we have to hold a piece of paper to see the light re-focused into a single point?
-There will be light rays hitting every part of our lens, but all we need to focus on is two of them: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point on that side of the lens.
-We know exactly how these rays will behave and they will (most likely) also intersect on the _other_ side of the lens.
-And where these two lines cross, all other rays will also join in.
+Light in real life is barely ever parallel, but rather radiating out into all directions.
+More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions.
+Let’s imagine we have a point that sends light rays into all directions and we put it on one side of our lens.
+Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays geet focused back into a single point.

+While there will be light rays hitting every part of our lens, we only need to focus on two of them to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
+We know how these rays will behave and they will (most likely) also intersect on the _other_ side of the lens.
+And where these two lines cross, all other rays will intersect as well.

 <figure>